 \section{Conclusions}

-In this work, we formulate the SFT and alignment processes for LLMs as one of constrained optimization: we minimize the task perplexity while simultaneously imposing custom constraints on preferences.
-This enables customization of the LLM to different preferential properties while maintaining performance on the original task.
-Consequently, we propose Lagrange Large Language Models (L3Ms) to solve this constrained problem by incorporating the constraints in the objective function using the logarithmic barrier.
+In this work, we formulate SFT and alignment in LLMs as constrained optimization: we minimize the task objective while simultaneously imposing application-specific constraints on preferences.
+This enables the customization of LLMs to different preferential properties while maintaining performance on the task of interest.
+Consequently, we propose Lagrange Large Language Models (L3Ms) to solve this constrained optimization problem by incorporating the constraints in the objective using the logarithmic barrier.
 We include experimental results to illustrate the customization qualities of L3Ms, which can fit to different preferences, providing a personalized user experience.